Golfing in New Zealand

 The staggering variety and lush beauty of its 400 uncrowded golf courses have given New Zealand its well-deserved reputation as a "golfers' paradise."
 On New Zealand's long narrow islands, one is never very far from the sea, but chances are, one is even closer to a golf course.
 In fact, it is impossible to travel farther than 30 miles without coming upon one of the country's 400 golf courses.

-Planted in fine grasses, marvelously designed courses are noted for being uncrowded, beautifully maintained and wonderfully diverse.
+Planted in fine grasses, marvellously designed courses are noted for being uncrowded, beautifully maintained, and wonderfully diverse.
 New Zealand is also one of the most inexpensive golfing countries in the world, and the green fees ranging from NZ$5 to NZ$40, are an incredible value.
-Don't be surprised by some unusual hazards: boiling mud pools, steaming thermal vents and even the occasional sheep.
+Don't be surprised by some unusual hazards: boiling mud pools, steaming thermal vents, and even the occasional sheep.

 THE BEST TIME TO GOLF

-In New Zealand the best time to golf is from October through April, when temperatures range from the mid-60's to high 70's.
+In New Zealand, the best time to golf is from October through April, when temperatures range from the mid-'60s to the high 70s.
 You should allow at least two weeks to play the best courses and see some sights.

 Over the years, courses here have attracted some of the world's top players, but regardless of the level of play, locals are always keen to meet golfers from North America.
 Visitors are very welcome to play on public courses; just book yourself a tee time and rent some clubs.
 Golf carts are available at the major courses.